aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields: Main:

 The process of collecting representative high-quality datasets can be labor-intensive, requiring considerable manual effort and computational resources.
-To address these challenges, a common approach is to employ active learning (AL).\cite{settles_active_2009, survery_DL_AL} In AL, an uncertainty measure of a model's prediction is used to select data points for labeling and inclusion in the training dataset.
-This approach enriches the training dataset with data points that represent a challenge for the current state of the model.
+To address these challenges, a common approach is to employ active learning (AL).~\cite{settles_active_2009, survery_DL_AL} In AL, an uncertainty measure of a model prediction is used to select data points for labeling and inclusion in the training dataset.
+This approach enriches the training dataset with points that represent a challenge for the current state of the model.
 In essence, the model autonomously determines which data to prioritize for training and which to disregard.
-Therefore, this procedure reduces human intervention and decreases the computational cost of model training by requiring only a small number of costly and slow reference \textit{ab initio} calculations to reach an acceptable accuracy.
-In addition, it also improves the robustness of the MLFF by auto-detecting and correcting its possible failures during the training procedure.
+Therefore, this procedure reduces human intervention and decreases the computational cost of model training by requiring only a small number of expensive and slow reference \textit{ab initio} calculations to reach an acceptable accuracy.
+In addition, AL also improves the robustness of the MLFF by detecting and correcting possible failures during the training procedure.

 AL has been successfully applied to a plethora of applications.
 For example, Young et al.~\cite{Young2021_AL_ex2} used active learning to iteratively improve a MLFF that was able to accurately simulate solvents and selected chemical reactions.
 In a study by Stark et al.~\cite{Stark2024_AL_ex3}, an AL workflow leveraging clustering algorithms was used to model reactive hydrogen dynamics on copper surfaces.
 Furthermore, Mohanty et al.~\cite{mohanty2023mlff} showed how AL was necessary to augment a dataset for efficiently training MLFFs for polymer dynamics and Kang et al.~\cite{Kang2024_AL_ex9} highlighted how AL was crucial to model strongly anharmonic materials.
 Numerous other successful AL applications can be found in the literature.~\cite{Zhang2019_AL_ex1,Smith2018_AL_ex2,Zhang2023_AL_ex4, shambhawi2021_AL_ex5,Sivaraman2020_AL_ex6, Kuryla2025_AL_ex7, Erhard2024_AL_ex8,Vandermause2024_AL_ex10,Duschatko2024_AL_ex11,Xie2023_AL_ex12, Vandermause2022_AL_ex13, johansson2022_AL_ex14, Xie2021_AL_ex15, Matsumura2025,gurleksharma2025}